Skip to main content

 Email Professor Xiaohui Liu Professor - Computing

-Xiaohui Liu is Professor of Computing at Brunel University London where he conducts research in artificial intelligence, data science and optimization, with applications in diverse areas including biomedicine and engineering.
-Xiaohui has held senior visiting positions in Leiden, Harvard and Chinese Academy of Sciences, advised UK Research Councils on data analytics, genomics and security as well as the Royal Statistical Society/the Institute and Faculty of Actuaries on statistical education at UK schools in light of big data.
-Professor Liu founded the international symposium series on Intelligent Data Analysis (1995 & 1997), served on the international panel to assess the quality of computer science research in the Netherlands (2015-16), and since 2014, he has been named as a Highly Cited Researcher for 10 consecutive years in Computer Science, Engineering, or Cross-Field (Clarivate/Web of Science).
+Xiaohui Liu joined Brunel as Professor of Computing in 2000.
+Prior to that, he was a member of academic staff in computer science at Birkbeck, University of London (1989-2000) and research staff in engineering at Durham and Heriot-Watt Universities (1987-1989).
+Xiaohui was an honorary Pascal professor in Leiden University (2004), visiting scientist at Harvard Medical School (2005) and visiting professor at the Chinese Academy of Sciences (2010).
+Professor Liu conducts interdisciplinary research in artificial intelligence, data science and optimization, with application in diverse areas including biomedicine and engineering.
+He has published more than 300 papers in refereed journals such as Artificial Intelligence, Genome Biology, Information Fusion, Neural Networks, Pattern Recognition, and over 100 IEEE/ACM Transactions.
+Xiaohui founded the International Symposium series on Intelligent Data Analysis (see IDA-95 & IDA-97), advised UK Research Councils on data analytics, genomics and security as well as the Royal Statistical Society/the Institute and Faculty of Actuaries on statistical education at UK schools in light of big data.
+Professor Liu is the recipient of Research.com Computer Science in United Kingdom Leader Award (2023-24), Research.com Electronics and Electrical Engineering in United Kingdom Leader Award (2023-24) as well as the Daniel Berg Award (2023).
+Since 2014, he has been named as a Highly Cited Researcher for 10 consecutive years in Computer Science, Engineering, or Cross-Field (Clarivate/Web of Science).
 Professor Liu has been an investigator on a number of grants (see below) in research areas including AI, bioinformatics, complex networks, data science, deep learning, engineering and manufacturing, healthcare, optimisation, sentiment analysis, and statistical pattern recognition.
 Modules led at Brunel include: Algorithms and Their Applications Artificial Intelligence Research Methods Software Development and Management Modules supported include: Advanced Topics in Computer Science Data Management & Business Intelligence Distributed/Predictive Data Analysis Final Year Projects Machine Learning Modern Data MSc Projects Year 2 Group Projects

 Dr Alina Miron Dr Alina Miron